Resident and Medical Student Rotations

 1. First of all is TO ENCOUNTER THE GENERAL INTERNAL MEDICINE KNOWLEDGE BASE for use as a foundation in your medical career, in succeeding on standardized testing (both content and clinically focused) and/or to prepare for an IM residency.
-For this we strongly recommend purchasing and reading a succinct resource; the textbook published by the ACP, IM Essentials Text, and working the related question sets in IM Essentials Questions, which can be found and ordered on the ACP website. https://www.acponline.org/medical_students/ .
+For this we strongly recommend purchasing and reading a succinct textual resource like the textbook published by the ACP, IM Essentials Text, and working a specific question bank like IM Essentials Questions, which can be found and ordered on the ACP website ( https://www.acponline.org/medical_students/ ), Uworld or a similarly helpful resource.
 Your school may also provide access to these resources, please check.
 You should set a goal to read and work through, as much as you can, the textbook and associated questions during your time on the rotation.

-2. The second objective is TO BE EXPOSED TO THE CLINICAL PRACTICE OF MEDICINE IN A LIVE CLINIC PATIENT PROBLEM PRESENTATION FORMAT as an introduction into the practice of General IM and/or to prepare for clinical standardized exams.
+2. The second objective is TO BE EXPOSED TO THE CLINICAL PRACTICE OF MEDICINE IN A LIVE CLINIC PATIENT PROBLEM PRESENTATION FORMAT and through case based reading as an introduction into the practice of General IM and/or to prepare for clinical standardized exams.

-Evaluations: 1/2 of the emphasis in this rotation will be on your simple attestation of completion (or percentage of completion) of reading under objective 1 (IM Essentials Text and Questions).
+Evaluations: 1/2 of the emphasis in this rotation will be on your simple attestation of completion of reading under objective 1.
 1/2 of the emphasis in this rotation will be on training level appropriate skill, conduct, attendance and attitude in our clinical encounters in office and hospital under objective 2.

 To reach Dr. Duffee anytime, contact us below: